lampkraft/react-demo/README.md

 This is a small app showcasing react, typescript and jest tests.
-My main focus was to create a component structure which follows the container/presentational pattern.
+My main focus was to create a component structure which follows the container/presentational pattern which enables better structure and testing.

 The API used to fetch data is from "Livsmedelsverket": https://www.livsmedelsverket.se/om-oss/psidata/livsmedelsdatabasen/